Top 10 Magnesium Rich Foods for Better Sleep and Relaxation

 3. Seeds – Tiny Powerhouses of Nutrients

-Seeds such as pumpkin seeds, chia seeds, and flaxseeds are among the most magnesium-rich foods in the world.
+Seeds such as pumpkin seeds, chia seeds, and flaxseeds are among the most magnesium-rich foods available.
 Just 28 grams (about 2 tablespoons) of pumpkin seeds contain over 150 mg of magnesium!

-Chia seeds also provide fiber, omega-3 fatty acids, and help in keeping your stomach full longer.
+Chia seeds also provide fiber and omega-3 fatty acids, which help keep you full longer.

 How to Eat: Sprinkle seeds on your yogurt, oats, or blend them into your smoothie.